-The above definition of integral forms $\fU^>_\vv(L\ssl_n),\fU^<_\vv(L\ssl_n)$ depends on all the choices (1)--(3) made when defining $e_\beta(r),f_\beta(r)$ in~(\ref{higher roots}).
+We note that the above definition of $\fU^>_\vv(L\ssl_n),\fU^<_\vv(L\ssl_n)$ depends on all the choices 1)--3) made when defining $e_\beta(r),f_\beta(r)$ in~(\ref{higher roots}).
 Our next result establishes that they are actually independent of these choices and posses PBWD bases analogous to those of Theorem~\ref{Main Theorem 1}.